 I am the Instructional Technologist at Cañada College and I work a lot with faculty who are motivated and excited to improve their online and hybrid courses and make them […]

 Chelsea Cohen shares a creative, fun, and equitable ice breaker idea using Google Maps and a Canvas Discussion.

 In October, more than 1,100 educators across California’s community colleges and beyond joined us for Can•Innovate.
 We are happy to announce that our next free, online conference, CCC Digital Learning […]

 “Educators often struggle with correctly pronouncing the names of students from diverse populations.
 NameCoach addresses the problem of name mispronunciation and misgendering.”

-When I signed up for the @ONE suite of courses for the Online Teaching Principles (OTP) certificate, I didn’t expect they would help me to improve my on-campus classes.
-The […]
+When I signed up for the @ONE suite of courses for the Advanced Certificate in Online Teaching Principles, I didn’t expect they would help me to improve my on-campus classes. […]

 If students could ask their college instructors to do one thing, what would it be?
 What makes a good online class?
 This student panel archive has these answers and more!

 Links are how your students navigate your course content.
 While it might seem like a picayune matter, knowing how to set links up properly will have a pretty big impact […]